erikaduan/r_tips/README.md

 * Chuanxin Liu (the genius at coding and R)

 **R-tips guide:**
-* How to draw a volcano plot (for visualisaing fold change vs p-values in a large dataset) [https://github.com/erikaduan/R-tips/blob/master/Rladies_volcano_plots.md]
+* [How to draw a volcano plot to visualise fold change vs p-values differences in a large dataset] (https://github.com/erikaduan/R-tips/blob/master/Rladies_volcano_plots.md)

 **Packages used:**